NoNoTeal/minecraft-textures/README.md

 LOOK AT THE BRANCHES

-OR DONT

-USE RELEASES :)
+OR JUST USE RELEASES

+WHATEVER

+# Contributing

+Send in an issue requesting a version you want

+# Pull Requests

+FUCK OFF :)